sanjith-s/Naive-Bayes-Space-Restorer/README.md

 ## Interactive demo

-The quickest and best way to get acquainted with the library is through the interactive demo [here](https://colab.research.google.com/drive/1ngcioFhOvS95oSYjkC4kqIYtBZUFygx6?usp=sharing), where you can walk through the steps involved in using the library and clean some sample data from the Ted Talks dataset used in the paper.
+The quickest and best way to get acquainted with the library is through the interactive demo [here](https://colab.research.google.com/drive/1ngcioFhOvS95oSYjkC4kqIYtBZUFygx6?usp=sharing), where you can walk through the steps involved in using the library and train a space restoration model using sample data from the Ted Talks dataset used in the paper.

 Alternatively, scroll down for instructions on getting started and basic documentation.